nschlia/ffmpegfs/WINDOWS.md

 ### Build The Binaries For FFmpegfs

-Finally, after preparing all the prerequisites, everything else is just running...
+Finally, after preparing all the prerequisites, get the most recent release archive here: https://github.com/nschlia/ffmpegfs/releases

+Unpack the file, e.g. with `tar -xf ffmpegfs-2.17.tar.gz` (replace archive name with current version), and then cd to the source directory.

 ```
 $ ./configure